CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `AddVersion` or `add` to create a new version and analyze it
 * `Deliver` to create a new version **without** running an analysis
 * `Analysis` or `analyze` to run an analysis on the current version
-* `Onboard-Application` to perform the *first-scan/refresh* the sources contents and optionally run the analysis.
+* `Fast-Scan` to perform a *fast-scan* on the sources contents and optionally do a Deep-Analysis (run the analysis).
+* `Deep-Analysis` to perform a *Deep-Analysis* on an existing application.
+It does run the analysis and publish to the dashbord and Imanging depending on the operating settings
 * `Publish-Imaging` Publish an existing application data to CAST Imaging.

 Each commands has a `--help` parameter, providing a list of all parameters available.